pydev8624/goldeneye/README.md

 Periodic Tasks:
 Tech News: Every 30 minutes, the bot fetches new articles from Digiato, generates summaries, and posts them to the group.
 Calendar Events: Every 12 hours, the bot sends a Persian calendar-based historical tech event with a corresponding day image.
+How It Works
+News Fetching: Uses BeautifulSoup to scrape article links from Digiato and OpenAI to generate concise Persian summaries.
+AI Responses: Combines OpenAI's GPT-4 for dynamic responses with a local TF-IDF vectorizer (scikit-learn) for caching and faster reply matching.
+Moderation: Filters messages containing predefined inappropriate words and allows admins to manage the list.
+Scheduling: Utilizes python-telegram-bot's JobQueue for periodic tasks (news updates and calendar events).
+Persian Calendar: Integrates jdatetime for accurate Persian date handling.
 Project Structure
 telegram-tech-bot/
 ├── bot.py                    # Main bot script